jainamdoshi/amip/amip-trading-backend/README.md

 Cross-reference search for products across catalogs using product ID.

+**Important:** You must first generate a user ID using `/catalog/generate-user-id` if you are a new user.
+The generated `user_id` is required for this endpoint.

 **Parameters:**
 - `page` (query, optional): Page number for pagination (default: 1)
 - `page_size` (query, optional): Number of items per page (default: 10)